nlouis56/mass-ip-pinger/README.md

 ## Specifications

-- Python 3.10 (any version of python 3 should work)
+- Python 3.11 (any version of python 3 should work if you replace the match case statement in `run.py`)
 - Cross platform (tested on Windows and Linux)
 - No external dependencies except the "requests" library